sidsharma27/vuejs-template/markdowns/welcome.md

 # Welcome!

 This Vue.js template lets you get started quickly with a simple working example using Vue.js, HTML, and CSS.
-If it is your first contribution then you should have a look at the [Getting Started](https://tech.io/doc/getting-started-create-playground) document.
+If it is your first contribution then you should have a look at the [Getting Started](https://tech.io/doc/getting-started-create-playground) documentation.

 The source code for this template is on [GitHub](https://github.com/TechDotIO/vuejs-template), please feel free to come up with proposals to improve it.